Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Applications

 Given a $C^1$ dynamical system $\Phi\colon Q\times \Grp \to Q$, where $Q$ is a smooth manifold and either $\Grp = \Z$ or $\Grp = \R$, we say that $\psi \colon Q\to \C$ is a Koopman \concept{eigenfunction} if $\psi$ is not identically zero and satisfies

 for some $\mu \in \C$.
 The following are intrinsic definitions of principal eigenfunctions and the principal algebra which extend the definitions for linear systems given in \cite[Def.~2.2--2.3]{mohr2016koopman}; a more detailed comparison is given later in Remark \ref{rem:mohr-mezic}.
-The condition $\psi|_M \equiv 0$ was motivated in part by the definition of a certain space $\F_{A_c}$ of functions in \cite[p.~3358]{mauroy2016global}. \begin{Def} Suppose that $\Phi$ has a distinguished, closed, invariant subset $M\subset Q$.
-We say that an eigenfunction $\psi \in C^1(Q)$ is a \concept{principal} eigenfunction if

-We define the $\CLKA$ principal algebra $\A^{k,\alpha}_{\Phi}$ to be the complex subalgebra of $\CLKA(Q,\C)$ generated by all $\CLKA$ principal eigenfunctions. \end{Def} \begin{Rem} In the case that $\Phi|_{M\times \Grp}$ is minimal (has no proper, closed, nonempty invariant subsets)---\eqref{eq:p-eig-def} can be replaced by the weaker condition
+The condition $\psi|_\Gamma \equiv 0$ was motivated in part by the definition of a certain space $\F_{A_c}$ of functions in \cite[p.~3358]{mauroy2016global}. \begin{Def} If $Q$ is the basin of an asymptotically stable fixed point $x_0\in Q$ for $\Phi$, we say that an eigenfunction $\psi \in C^1(Q)$ is a \concept{principal} eigenfunction if $\psi(x_0) = 0$ and $\D_{x_0}\psi \neq 0$.
+If instead $Q$ is the basin of an asymptotically stable periodic orbit with image $\Gamma \subset Q$ for $\Phi$, we say that an eigenfunction $\psi \in C^1(Q)$ is a \concept{principal} eigenfunction if $\psi|_{\Gamma}\equiv 0$ and $\D_{x_0}\psi \neq 0$ for all $x_0\in \Gamma$.\footnote{By \eqref{eq:koopman-efunc} and the chain rule, it suffices to assume there exists one point $x_0\in \Gamma$ such that $\psi(x_0)\neq 0$ and $\D_{x_0}\psi \neq 0$.} In either case, we define the $\CLKA$ \concept{principal algebra} $\A^{k,\alpha}_{\Phi}$ to be the complex subalgebra of $\CLKA(Q,\C)$ generated by all $\CLKA$ principal eigenfunctions. \end{Def}

-This will be the case in the sequel, in which we will consider only the cases that $M$ is either a fixed point or periodic orbit. \end{Rem} Differentiating \eqref{eq:koopman-efunc} and using the chain rule immediately yields Propositions \ref{prop:p-eig-evec-point} and \ref{prop:p-eig-evec-cycle}, which have appeared in the literature (see e.g. the proof of \cite[Prop.~2]{mauroy2016global}).
-In these results, $d$ denotes the exterior derivative and $\T_{x_0}^* Q$ denotes the cotangent space to $x_0$; $d\psi(x_0)$ corresponds to $\D_{x_0}\psi$ after making the canonical identification $\C \cong \T_{\psi(x_0)}\C$. \begin{Prop} Let $x_0$ be a fixed point of the $C^1$ dynamical system $\Phi\colon Q\times \Grp \to Q$.
-If $\psi$ is a principal Koopman eigenfunction for $\Phi$ satisfying \eqref{eq:koopman-efunc} with $\mu\in \C$, then for any $t\in \Grp$, it follows that $d \psi(x_0)\in (T_{x_0}^* Q)_\C$ is an eigenvector of the (complexified) adjoint $(\D_{x_0} \Phi^t)^*$ with eigenvalue $e^{\mu t}$. \end{Prop}
+Given a (real or complex) linear self-map $Y\colon V\to V$, we say that a linear map $w\colon V\to \C$ is a \concept{left eigenvector} of $Y$ with \concept{eigenvalue} $\lambda\in \C$ if $wY = \lambda w$.
+(If a basis is chosen for $V$, then $Y$ can be identified with a matrix and $w$ can be identified with a row vector so that $wY = \lambda w$ in the usual sense of matrix multiplication.)
+Differentiating \eqref{eq:koopman-efunc} and using the chain rule immediately yields Propositions \ref{prop:p-eig-evec-point} and \ref{prop:p-eig-evec-cycle}, which have previously appeared in the literature (see, e.g., the proof of \cite[Prop.~2]{mauroy2016global}; our stability assumptions are for convenience of exposition and are not necessary). \begin{Prop} Let $Q$ be the basin of an asymptotically stable fixed point $x_0$ for the $C^1$ dynamical system $\Phi\colon Q\times \Grp \to Q$.
+If $\psi$ is a principal Koopman eigenfunction for $\Phi$ satisfying \eqref{eq:koopman-efunc} with exponent $\mu\in \C$, then for any $t\in \Grp$, it follows that $\D_{x_0}\psi$ is a left eigenvector of $\D_{x_0} \Phi^t$ with eigenvalue $e^{\mu t}$. \end{Prop}